AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - On the release page, find the "Assets" section and download the files based on your GPU.

 !!!
 To check your GPU, open Task Manager (Ctrl+Shift+Esc), go to the "Performance" tab, and look at the GPU names.
-If you have an NVIDIA card, use the NVIDIA (CUDA) version.
+If you have an Nvidia card, use the Nvidia (CUDA) version.
 !!!

 ***

-### Download NVIDIA on Windows
+### Download for Nvidia GPUs on Windows

 - Download all of the `voice-changer-windows-amd64-cuda` files.
 This will include multiple files, likely ending in `.zip.001`, `.zip.002`, etc.
 - Make sure all downloaded parts are in the same folder before extracting.